Kimchi

 1 | 1 | 0 |

-Where each apply 4 queries.
+Where each applies 4 queries.
 A query is a table describing which lookup table it queries, and the linear combination of the witness to use in the query.
 For example, the following table describes a query into the XOR table made out of linear combinations of registers (checking that ):

 table_id | l | r | o |